-We investigate the ways in which the central nervous system controls movement through study of the motor unit: the key structure that transforms neural commands that converge upon it in the spinal cord into motor output through the generation of muscle force.
-Analysis of motor unit population discharge allows the study of voluntary motor commands at the end-stage of central nervous system processing.
-In this way, it captures contributions to motor processing not only from the brain, but also from the brainstem, spinal cord, and a-motoneuron—structures that are implicated after neurological injury but are often overlooked in human neurorehabilitation.
+In the Systems Neuroscience and Rehabilitation Lab at the Washington University School of Medicine, we study neural control of voluntary movement after neurological injury or disease, as well as in the intact nervous system.
+The primary way we do so is through study of the motor unit, the key structure that transforms neural commands that converge upon it in the spinal cord into motor output through the generation of muscle force.
+We use a novel reverse engineering approach applied to motor unit population discharge to study voluntary motor commands at the end-stage of central nervous system processing where motor commands are most relevant to movement.
+In this way, we can capture contributions to motor processing not only from the brain, but also from the brainstem, spinal cord, and motoneurons themselves—all structures that are implicated after neurological injury but are often overlooked in human neurorehabilitation.

 One line of research of our lab is to characterize pathological motoneuron discharge following injury to the central nervous system (e.g., multiple sclerosis, stroke) and to determine the ways in which it is associated with specific clinical motor deficits.
 These findings will identify which pathophysiological processes may be promising therapeutic targets and ascertain the therapeutic modalities that are most likely to be beneficial.
-Our short-term goals are to quantify and characterize the ways in which neural drive to muscle is altered these conditions, and to evaluate the ways in which pathologic motor unit discharge is associated with typical motor deficits.
+Our short-term goals are to quantify and characterize the ways in which voluntary motor commands are altered in these conditions, and to evaluate the ways in which pathologic motor unit discharge is associated with common motor deficits.
 The long-term goals of our work are to increase patient function by (1) informing the development of targeted, personalized interventions, (2) by elucidating physiologic changes associated with current interventions, and (3) by providing sensitive disease monitoring tools.

 Another line of research in our lab is to study differences in neural control of proximal and distal muscles, which have different biomechanical functions and neural innervation patterns.
 This work provides foundational knowledge about function of the intact nervous system that is useful when seeking to understand why motor deficits following neurological injury often differ among proximal and distal muscles.